 After the invasion of Spodoptera frugiperda in India, initial control efforts focused heavily on chemical insecticides.
 However, the repeated use of broad-spectrum chemicals poses several concerns, including higher production costs, increased chances of the pest developing resistance, potential health hazards to farmers and consumers, and negative effects on biodiversity and the environment (Carvalho et al., 2022).

-Further, bio rational pesticides have been long considered as attractive alternatives to synthetic chemical insecticides for effective pest management as they are eco-friendly, economic, target specific a biodegradable.
-However, empirical information on these approaches is still scanty in India.
-Keeping all the above facts in view, the aim of the present study is “to study the potentiality of bio rational pesticides on the mortality of FAW under in vitro condition”.
+Furthermore, bio-rational pesticides have been long regarded as attractive alternatives to synthetic chemical insecticides for effective pest management, as they are eco-friendly, economical, target-specific, and biodegradable.
+However, empirical information on these approaches remains scant in India.
+The aim of the present study is to study the potentiality of bio-rational pesticides on the mortality of FAW under in vitro conditions.

-2. material and methods
+2. Materials and methods

 2.1.
 Multiplication of S. frugiperda

-The effect of six biorational pesticides against S. frugiperda third instar larvae were studied under laboratory conditions at the Department of Plant Protection, Shri Vishnav Institute of Agriculture, Shri Vaishnav Vidyapeeth Vishwavidyalaya, Indore, Madhya Pradesh, India.
-Initially the S. frugiperda sixth instar larvae were collected from the unsprayed maize field of SVIAg, SVVV and kept in petridishes with tender maize leaves until pupation.
-Seven pairs of emerged moths were released in a plastic container supplied with a cotton swab dipped in 50% honey solution and three such containers were maintained for each host plant.
-Five plants of each host plant were placed in a 250 ml conical flask having water as an ovipositional substrate (Firake and Behere, 2020).
+The effect of six biorational pesticides against S. frugiperda third instar larvae was studied under laboratory conditions at the Department of Plant Protection, Shri Vishnav Institute of Agriculture, Shri Vaishnav Vidyapeeth Vishwavidyalaya, Indore, Madhya Pradesh, India.
+Initially, the S. frugiperda sixth instar larvae were collected from the unsprayed maize fields of SVIAg and SVVV and kept in petri dishes with tender maize leaves until pupation.
+Seven pairs of emerged moths were released in a plastic container supplied with a cotton swab dipped in a 50% honey solution, and three such containers were maintained for each host plant.
+Five plants of each host plant were placed in a 250 mL conical flask containing water as the ovipositional substrate (Firake and Behere, 2020).

 2.2.
 Methodology

-Six biorational pesticides were replicated thrice and kept at room temperature (Table 1).
-Fresh maize leaves (20 days old) were dipped in desired concentration of all bio-rational pesticides for 10 minutes and air dried before releasing the third instar larvae of S. frugiperda for feeding.
+Six biorational pesticides were replicated three times, and stored at room temperature (Table 1).
+Fresh maize leaves (20 days old) were dipped in a desired concentration of all bio-rational pesticides for 10 minutes and air-dried before releasing third-instar larvae of S. frugiperda for feeding on them.
 Simultaneously, control larvae were provided with water-treated maize leaves.
 The larvae were allowed to feed on treated leaves for 48 hrs. and thereafter they fed on untreated maize leaves as suggested by Helen et al., (2021).